yingchuwang/COVID-19-CASES-PREDICTION/README.md

  9   White alone                                                  58 non-null     float64
 ```

+3. __Obtain the correlation matrix__
-3. Obtain the correlation matrix to uncover the linear relationship (correlation) between any two numerical features.
+From correlation matrix, linear relationship (correlation) between any two numerical features is uncovered.
+Some variables have high correlation with others.
+These highly correlated features should be removed to avoid performance loss in model.
 <img src="https://github.com/yingchuwang/COVID-19-CASES-PREDICTION/blob/main/correlation_matrix.png" width="700" height="700">
-From the correlation matrix we have identified some variables which are highly correlated with each other.
-This finding will guide us to remove highly correlated features to avoid performance loss in our model.

-4. Identify the correlation coefficient between features and target.
+4. __Identify the correlation coefficient between features and target__.
 First 10 rows are shown as follow.

 Viarables                                                   |totalcountconfirmed
 ------------------------------------------------------------|-------------------